Aptimyze/os-jmeter-aws/README.md

 ```

 # A note about AWS environments
-These scripts that launch instances make use of an AWS Security Group.
+The scripts that launch instances make use of an AWS Security Group (defined in a configuration file).
 That security group should allow ssh connections between machines in the same security group, it should allow 8080 access from outside, specifically where you are running the tests from.

+If you are going to use an AWS instance as the base for running tests and it is located in the same profile that instances will be started from then the scripts will need to be configured to use private IP Addresses.

+If you are going to use an AWS instance as the base for running tests and it is located in the some other AWS profile than that used to start instances from then the security group will have to be configured to allow access from the public IP Address of the base instance.

 # Process